giesse/GabChat/AI-README.md

 *   **[docs/TODO.md](docs/TODO.md):** A list of pending tasks.
 *   **[docs/DONE.md](docs/DONE.md):** An archive of completed tasks.

+## Current Project Status (as of 2025-06-13)

+The project is in the process of migrating its frontend from a legacy vanilla JavaScript implementation to a modern React application.

+*   **Backend:** The Python/Flask backend is **complete and tested**.
+It provides endpoints for user authentication, API key management, and chat functionality.
+For details, see `docs/Backend.md`.

+*   **Frontend (React):** The new React frontend has a **complete authentication flow**.
+Users can sign in and out using their Google accounts.
+The basic component structure is in place.

+*   **Immediate Goal:** The next step is to build the React components for **API Key Management** and the **Chat Interface**, connecting them to the existing, functional backend endpoints.

 ## Key Technologies

 *   **Backend:** Python, Flask, Google Generative AI (Gemini)